The Voice (Indian TV series)

-The Voice is an Indian Hindi-language singing reality talent show, based on the original Dutch version of the program created by John de Mol Jr. and is part of a wider international franchise.
+The Voice is an Indian Hindi-language singing reality talent show, based on the original Dutch programme created by John de Mol Jr. and is part of a wider international franchise.
 The series employs a panel of four coaches who critique the artists' performances.
 Each coach guides their team of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.

 The show first aired on 6 June 2015 on &TV and has aired for three seasons; it has produced three winners: Pawandeep Rajan, Farhan Sabir and Sumit Saini.

 The first season of the series received positive reviews; one critic called the show "delightful", while another said that some of the participants on the show displayed fantastic singing.
 Due to the show's huge success, the channel announced a junior version which premiered on 23 July 2016.